Arithmetic Properties of Odd Ranks and $k$-Marked Odd Durfee Symbols: Introduction and Main Results

 The paper is organized as follows.
 In Section \ref{sec-pre} we collect some formulas which will be used frequently in our proofs.
-In Section \ref{sec-modulo} we present the generating functions for $N(a,M;n)$ ($0\le a \le M-1$ and $M\in \{2,4,8\}$) and their $\ell$-dissections with $\ell \in \{2,4,8\}$.
+In Section \ref{sec-modulo} we present the generating functions for $N^{0}(a,M;n)$ ($0\le a \le M-1$ and $M\in \{2,4,8\}$) and their $\ell$-dissections with $\ell \in \{2,4,8\}$.
 Section \ref{sec-arith} is devoted to the proofs of all the theorems and Andrews' conjectures.
-We also point out that many congruences in the literature including \eqref{p-omega-mod5}--\eqref{p-omega-3} are direct consequences of our theorems.
+We also point out that many congruences in the literature including \eqref{p-omega-mod5}--\eqref{p-omega-3} are direct consequences of our theorems. \begin{rem} Andrews proposed 14 open problems and two conjectures in \cite{Andrews}, which fall into three basic groups: combinatorial, asymptotic and congruential.
+Many of these problems have been solved in the past ten years.
+For example, Garvan \cite{Garvan} solved Andrews' Problem 12.
+Ji \cite{Ji} found combinatorial proofs of some identities in Andrews' paper and thus provided answers to most of Andrews' problems in the combinatorial group.
+Bringmann \cite{Bringmann} gave answers to Andrews' problems 11 and 13.
+In particular, she found an asymptotic formula for $\eta_{2}(n)$.
+Moreover, Bringmann, Lovejoy and Osburn \cite{BLO} gave two-parameter generalizations to the $k$-th symmetrized rank moment and the $k$-marked Durfee symbol and studied the automorphic properties of their generating functions.
+Here we solve Andrews' Conjectures A and B \cite{Andrews}, which deal with explicit congruences related to the moments of ranks and odd ranks. \end{rem}